-However, it's when these worries start to take over your life that things become problematic.
+We all worry about our health from time to time.
+However, when it's when these worries start to take over your life that things become problematic.

 What is health anxiety?

 The difference between these conditions is subtle and, sometimes, both may be present.
 For this reason, health anxiety is a common term used to discuss a range of symptoms.

 Somatic symptom disorder

 If someone experiences somatic symptom disorder, they may mistake normal bodily functions as a symptom of illness.
 This is not to say that their symptoms are not real.
 For example, commonly experienced symptoms may include tiredness or pain - but the person’s reaction to the symptoms is extreme.

 If someone experiences an illness anxiety disorder, they may be overly preoccupied with a specific disease or illness.
 They may have no physical symptoms whatsoever.
 Instead, they may confuse normal bodily processes such as sweating or bloating, as a sign of the onset of the illness they are most fearful of.

 Another common term used synonymously with health anxiety is hypochondria.
 You may have heard of the term ‘hypochondriac’ commonly used as an insult to people who worry about their health.